Recite me link

 Back to previous page

-Common procedures and tests
+Common neonatal procedures and tests

-Your baby may require a number of routine tests or procedures during his/her time on the Neonatal Unit and we will not specifically ask for your permission to perform these.
+Your baby may need a number of routine tests or procedures during his/her time on the Neonatal Unit and we will not specifically ask for your permission to perform these.
 Doctors and nurses will be happy for you to ask questions and to discuss the results of any tests with you.

 Consent